Sydney Sprague

-Sydney Sprague is an American singer-songwriter and multi-instrumentalist from Phoenix, Arizona.
+Sydney Sprague (born 1992) is an American singer-songwriter and multi-instrumentalist from Phoenix, Arizona.
 She is known for her alt-pop and indie rock style, often blending introspective lyrics with energetic instrumentation.
 Sprague has released three studio albums: maybe i will see you at the end of the world (2021), somebody in hell loves you (2023), and Peak Experience (2025), and has toured both as a headliner and in support of artists such as Dashboard Confessional, Jimmy Eat World, Oso Oso, Pool Kids, Michigander (band), and The Format.